Resources Fact Sheets

 3.2.
 Education.
-For entry into this specialty, completion of high school with courses in oral communications and computer operations is desirable.
+For entry into this specialty, completion of courses in English composition, accounting, computer operations, world religions and human behavior is desirable.

 3.4.
 Experience.
 The following experience is mandatory for award of the AFSC indicated:

-For specific information about the Aviation Resource Support Management career field in the WI Air National Guard, please contact a recruiter at 1-800-236-4683.
+For specific information regarding opportunities in the Chaplain career field in the WI Air National Guard, please contact a recruiter at 1-800-236-4683.